rokucommunity/brighterscript/docs/plugins.md

 ## File API
 By default, BrighterScript only parses files that it knows how to handle.
 Generally this includes `.xml` files in the compontents folder, `.brs`, `.bs` and `.d.bs` files.
 Other files may be handled in the future, such as `manifest`, `.ts` and possibly more.
 All other files are loaded into the program as `AssetFile` types and have no special handling or processing.

-BrighterScript will perform all of its file providing at the very start of the `provideFile` event.
-If you need to handle files before brighterscript does, you should do this in the `beforeProvideFile` event.
+Plugins can provide files by contributing a `provideFile` function.
+BrighterScript will perform all of its file providing (like for `.xml` or `.brs` files) at the end of `provideFile` once every plugin had a chance to provide their own files.
+If you need to handle files before brighterscript does (like if you wanted to parse the .brs file instead of letting BrighterScript do it), you should do this in the `provideFile` event.

 Your plugin may want to add enhanced features for file types (such as parsing javascript and converting it to BrightScript).
 BrighterScript supports this by asking plugins to "`provide`" file objects for a given file path.